Display Security | Retail Security | Myriad

-As specialists in display security, Myriad has been creating anti theft products for protecting goods on open display for 25 years.
+As specialists in display security, Myriad has been creating anti theft products for protecting goods on open display for over 25 years.
 Not only are they discreet but our display security products also enable you to power your goods so that the customer has a real experience of using the item and such interaction has been proven to increase sales.

 Seamless display integration

 With products such as SmartPhones, Tablets, Smartwatches, FitBits, MP3 Players and Digital Cameras, the need for seamless display integration to incorporate the security solution as an integral part of the display has meant that we work closely with Fixture Designers and Shopfitters.

 The beauty of securing handheld items this way is that not only are they being powered at the same time as being secure, but the customer can also actually pick them up, turn them around, see how heavy the item is and see it working!